bhaskarsingh962/java-notes/01_basicLanguage/17_polymorphism.md

 ## 2- run time / Dynamic polymorphism - Achived by method overriding
  --when the same method is created in parent class and child class thats the MO . child method will override parent method. only body of the function can be different all other things will be same
+Late binding in Java happens only when a parent reference variable refers to a child class object, and the child overrides the parent’s method.
+The decision of which version of the method to call is made at runtime by the JVM, not by the compiler.

 ## when you create like this
  Shapes shape = new Shapes();